18F/dashboard/research/internal_stakeholders/2015-07-20_interviews.md

 ## Background

 In July 2015, 18F held a 'transparency sprint' to work on and think about how better to structure internal mechanisms to support data-driven decision-making, and how best to share that information.
 To support this, we did user interviews with internal staff.
 Note: this research was focused on internal stakeholders and does not reflect potential needs of external dashboard users.
+This information was originally shared as an [internal google doc](https://docs.google.com/document/d/1dno2gtYtsfe-DOlHOAfEHcTM8ePGmnzAW6CQIc1AICw/edit#heading=h.6q1xk43scllq).

 ## Methodology